 Did you know that Ireland has received over €7 billion from the ESF since joining the EU in 1973?

-The European Social Fund provides €10 billion annually across the European Union.
+The European Social Fund Plus provides over €10 billion annually across the European Union.
 Each country in the European Union avails of this funding to improve job prospects for millions of people and create a more inclusive society.
 It co-funds local, regional and national employment-related projects throughout the European Union.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.